 Tucson / Southeast / Maricopa County / Pinal County

 SUMMIT ADOLESCENT RESIDENTIAL TREATMENT PROGRAM FOR SUBSTANCE USE DISORDERS

 PHILOSOPHY OF SUMMIT PROGRAM

-SUMMIT embraces The Adolescent Community Reinforcement Approach (A-CRA) as a fundamental framework for the assessment, planning and provision of services to adolescents experiencing challenges with substance use.
-A comprehensive behavioral program, A-CRA is based on the belief that environmental contingencies – people, places and things – play a powerful role in encouraging or discouraging substance use.
-A-CRA utilizes social, recreational, familial and vocational reinforcers to assist adolescents in the recovery process.
+The Summit Program embraces the Adolescent Community Reinforcement Approach (A-CRA) as a fundamental framework for the assessment, planning and provision of services to adolescents experiencing challenges with substance use.
+A-CRA is based on the belief that environmental contingencies – people, places and things – play a powerful role in encouraging or discouraging substance use.
+A-CRA utilizes social, recreational, familial and vocational reinforcements to assist adolescents in the recovery process.
 The goal is to rearrange multiple aspects of the adolescent’s life so that a healthy lifestyle is more rewarding than one dominated by alcohol and/or substance use.

 AREAS OF TREATMENT FOCUS

 - Motivation building